 In fifth grade, students may construct arguments using concrete referents, such as objects, pictures, and drawings.
 They explain calculations based upon models and properties of operations and rules that generate patterns.
 They demonstrate and explain the relationship between volume and multiplication.
 They refine their mathematical communication skills as they participate in mathematical discussions involving questions like "How did you get that?" and "Why is that true?"
 They explain their thinking to others and respond to others' thinking.
 Students use various strategies to solve problems and they defend and justify their work with others.
 For example, two afterschool clubs are having pizza parties.
-The teacher will order 3 pizzas for every 5 students in the math club; and 5 pizzas for every 8 students in the student council.
-If a student is in both groups, decide which party he/she should to attend.
+The teacher will order 3 pizzas for every 5 students in the math club, and 5 pizzas for every 8 students in the student council.
+If a student is in both groups, decide which party they should attend.
 How much pizza will each student get at each party?
-If a student wants to have the most pizza, which party should he/she attend?
+If a student wants to have the most pizza, which party should they attend?

-Students experiment with representing problem situations in multiple ways including numbers, words (mathematical language), drawing pictures, using objects, making a chart, list, or graph, creating equations, etc. Students need opportunities to connect the different representations and explain the connections.
+Students experiment with representing problem situations in multiple ways, including numbers; words (mathematical language); drawing pictures; using objects; making a chart, list, or graph; or creating equations.
+Students need opportunities to connect the different representations and explain the connections.
 They should be able to use all of these representations as needed.
 Fifth graders should evaluate their results in the context of the situation and whether the results make sense.
 They also evaluate the utility of models to determine which models are most useful and efficient to solve problems.